Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 We say *logical routing* because this is at a logical layer only, which isn't necessarily the same as *physical routing*.
 Within one *logical* endpoint, there may be many *physical* endpoint instances deployed to multiple servers.

+{{NOTE:
-> An **endpoint** is a logical concept, defined by an endpoint name and associated code, that defines an owner responsible for processing messages.
+An **endpoint** is a logical concept, defined by an endpoint name and associated code, that defines an owner responsible for processing messages.

-> An **endpoint instance** is a physical instance of the endpoint deployed to a single server.
+An **endpoint instance** is a physical instance of the endpoint deployed to a single server.
 Many endpoint instances may be deployed to many servers in order to scale out the processing of a high-volume message to multiple servers.
+}}

 For now we'll only concern ourselves with logical routing, and leave the rest of it (physical routing, scale-out, etc.) for a later time.